 The new Emergency Medicine curriculum was published in July 2021.

 The deadline for CESR applicants to apply against the previous version of the curriculum ended 1 August 2022.
 Any CESR applications received after this date will be assessed against the new curriculum.

 Specialty specific guidance

-The Royal College of Emergency Medicine and GMC have produced guidance documents for each version of the curriculum.
+The Royal College of Emergency Medicine and GMC have produced guidance for the evidence expected for your application:

 How to apply

 You can apply through your GMC Online account.